DoStini/enei-golang-workshop/slides/presentation.md

     r.StatusCode = statusCode
 }
 // This will update a copy the instance which is not returned
-// Only usefull in cases where you want to guarantee no side effects happen func (r UrlResponse) UpdateStatusCopy(statusCode uint) {
+// Only useful in cases where you want to guarantee no side effects happen func (r UrlResponse) UpdateStatusCopy(statusCode uint) {
     r.StatusCode = statusCode
 }